msgpack/msgpack/spec.md

     |  0xd6  |   -1   |   seconds in 32-bit unsigned int  |
     +--------+--------+--------+--------+--------+--------+

-    timestamp 64 stores the number of seconds and nanoseconds that have elapsed since 1970-01-01 00:00:00 UTC in 32-bit unsigned integers:
+    timestamp 64 stores the number of seconds and nanoseconds that have elapsed since 1970-01-01 00:00:00 UTC, the nanoseconds stored as an unsigned integer in the upper 30 bits, and seconds in the lower 34 bits unsigned:
     +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+
     |  0xd7  |   -1   |nanoseconds in 30-bit unsigned int |  seconds in 34-bit unsigned int   |
     +--------+--------+--------+--------+--------+--------+--------+--------+--------+--------+